ibrahimyzc/ibrahimyzc/README.md

 - **Document Tools**: LaTeX, Microsoft Office
 - **Operating Systems**: macOS, Windows

 ## Projects
-I’m working on several projects in numerical analysis, elasticity modeling, and machine learning.
+I’m working on several projects in numerical analysis, data science, and machine learning.
 Feel free to check out my repositories for projects like:
-- Numerical ODEs using MATLAB
+- Numerical ODE and PDE simulations using MATLAB and FreeFEM++.
 - Machine learning projects from graduate coursework
+- Data science and machine learning projects from the IBM Data Science Professional Certificate
+- Machine learning projects from the Mathematics for Machine Learning and Data Science Specialization